You may think that avoiding spam filters is the holy grail of email marketing, but it’s not that complicated.

 If they can’t see what you’re saying in your email, the chances are that they’re going to delete your email or classify it as spam.

-In case you’re wondering, leave too much time between your last email and the next will make it suspicious and raise red flags.
+If you’re wondering, leaving too much time between your last email and the next will make it suspicious and raise red flags.
 You can relate this to one of the last tips mentioning the IP warm-up.

 This happens because your sender history doesn’t match.
 Whenever you send sporadic emails, and then you start sending a more considerable volume of emails is not natural.